nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The search is case-insensitive, e.g. `hans` will match `Hans`.
 * The order of the keywords does not matter, e.g. `Hans Bo` will match `Bo Hans`.
 * Persons with names partially matching the keywords will be returned, e.g. `han` will match `Hans`.
-* Persons with names matching at least one keyword will be returned, e.g. `hans bo` will return `Hans Gruber`, `Bo Yang`.
+* Persons with names matching at least one keyword will be returned, e.g. `hans bo` will match `Hans Gruber`, `Bo Yang`.

 **Command Aliases:**